-If your house is a rustic cabin or has an industrial theme, then the beams and ductwork is all part of the vibe.
+If your house is a rustic cabin or has an industrial theme, the beams and ductwork are part of the vibe.
 If you make your garage feel as comfortable as the rest of the house, you can say your garage is “finished.”

 Here’s where the rubber meets the road.

-I spoke to a couple of home appraisers in some of the biggest real estate markets in the country to see if they took a finished garage into their home valuations and if it really made a difference.
+I spoke to a couple of home appraisers in some of the biggest real estate markets in the country.
+I asked if they took a finished garage into their home valuations and if it made an impact.

-It turns out, it does make a little difference, but not nearly as much as you’d like.
+It does make a slight difference, but not nearly as much as you’d like.

-A typical garage renovation can cost several thousand dollars by the time you account for drywall, paint, flooring and garage storage.
+A typical garage renovation can cost several thousand dollars when you account for drywall, paint, flooring, and garage storage.

-That leaves the drywall and the flooring.
-They usually add less than 50% of what you paid for it to the value of the house.
+That leaves the drywall and the flooring, and they usually add less than 50% of what you paid for it to the house’s value.
 In general, you’re talking about an extra grand or so to your home’s value.

-OK, so a finished garage has little to no impact on your home’s appraisal.
-However, you may be able to add to your home’s curb appeal.
-That may be just as good.
+A finished garage has little to no impact on your home’s appraisal.
+However, you may be able to add to your home’s curb appeal, which may be just as good.

-When I grew up, my mom was a Realtor in Pennsylvania.
+When I grew up, my mom was a real estate agent in Pennsylvania.
 I heard a lot about staging houses for potential buyers.

-She would spend countless hours walking her sellers through all the little details that would give home buyers the best first impression.
+She would spend countless hours walking her sellers through all the little details to give home buyers the best first impression.

-If a house had a great first impression, more people would be interested in it.
-The house sold faster, for closer to the asking price.
+If a house had a great first impression, more people would be interested.
+The house sold quicker and for more money.